 Two years ago I was seriously scared of birds.
 When I was a kid 4 years old my parents had parakeets that flew around the house.
 They landed on my head and freaked me out.
 That was it.
 One simple little moment carried on for 25 years.

 Now I’m an almost crazy chicken lady.
 Almost, because who likes to be called crazy.
 But if I heard myself the way I call my chickens and talk to them like my own kids, then yeah crazy is somehow attached.

-We have 36 chickens running around our homestead, with a dog, three cats and two kids.
+We have 36 chickens running around our homestead, pigs, ducks dog, too many cats, and two kids.
 If I can do it.
 You can do it.